 Air Dry Clay Hearts

-These delicate, charming pieces bring a personal touch to my home and become one of my favorite DIY projects.
-With just a few materials—air dry clay, paper napkins, heart-shaped cookie cutters, and UV resin—you can create beautiful hearts that add a unique touch to your decor.
+These delicate, charming pieces add a personal touch to my home and are among my favorite DIY projects.
+With just a few materials … air dry clay, paper napkins, heart-shaped cookie cutters, and Clay Glaze, you can create beautiful hearts that add a unique touch to your decor.

 Wooden board with various pastel-colored, heart-shaped cookies, featuring polka dot and checkered patterns.